Residential Tuition :

 Students will have the opportunity to research a simulated patients history and symptoms, create a diagnosis based on their findings, and develop a treatment plan.
 Ultimately, students will be able to apply the knowledge they’ve learned from the course through a simulated mass-disaster scenario.
 This simulation will teach students how to respond to a patient just like a medical professional, assessing information and applying their medical knowledge in high pressure environments.

 Learn basic medical skills and get training on how to handle situations when medical care is not immediately available.
-Simulations will allow you to learn and practice hands-on medical techniques including positioning and extraction, wound care, control of bleeding, stitches and sutures, usage of splints and slings, and other useful potentially life-saving skills.
-In small groups, your medical team will be required to research the patient’s history and symptoms, create a diagnosis based on your findings, and develop a treatment plan.
+Simulations will allow students to learn and practice hands-on medical techniques including positioning and extraction, wound care, control of bleeding, stitches and sutures, usage of splints and slings, and other useful potentially life-saving skills.
+In small groups, students in a simulated medical team will be required to research the patient’s history and symptoms, create a diagnosis based on their findings, and develop a treatment plan.

 Throughout the program, meet a variety of experts in the field of healthcare that will provide advice and tips on academic preparation and professional pathways to explore.
 We will discuss the wide variety of professions within the medical field, such as physical therapy, physician's assistants, phlebotomy and more.
 Students will get a deeper sense of their unique motivations and aptitudes and how that aligns with potential academic and career choices.
 This helps students make better informed decisions about some of life’s most important choices.